./ahmedhashim

 }

 Pause any pipelines populating the old index before proceeding.
-This is to avoid any gaps in the data while the new index is being created.
-Depending on how long reindexing takes, the documents in your corpus may get stale during this time.
+Anything written during the reindex won’t make it to the new index, which leaves you with a count mismatch at the end.
+Depending on how long reindexing takes, documents in your corpus may also go stale during the pause.

 "source": {